reinforced/Reinforced.Typings/README.md

 You develop frontend applications with TypeScript and .NET Backend?
 You need Reinforced.Typings.

 It converts .NET classes into TypeScript code.
 Suffering has ended - you don't need to write and maintain boring TypeScript glue code for your DTOs/ViewModels/APIs anymore - RT can generate it from C# app.
-Moreover, it integrates with VisualStudio build process and (re)generates glue code every time you rebuild .NET backend.
+Moreover, it integrates with MSBuild build process and (re)generates glue code every time you rebuild .NET backend.
 So you get immediately notified when backend's API/DTOs changed and frontend is broken.

 Check out [documentation](https://github.com/reinforced/Reinforced.Typings/wiki) to discover numbers of useful features (type substitutions, modules, code generators, fluent configuration, multi-file export, JSDOC).